 The Global Health Network is providing the sophisticated technology and the tools for this to happen allowing researchers to work together online, and this is a place where researchers come to receive rigorous guidance and training that is written by experts.
-This facility also creates partnerships through novel applications, such as site-finder.org.
+This facility also creates partnerships through novel applications, such as site-finder.org and provides resources and guidance to support every step.
 It is highly regarded as a neutral and independent space, which is uniquely applying cutting edge digital technology to enhance global health research.

 This clip shows feedback from a local public health worker in Ethiopia after he attended one of The Global Health Network research skills workshops.
 In summary Abrahim explains that previously he thought that clinical trials were something people from overseas come and do, that they are expensive, and just about drugs and vaccines.
 See how his views have changed.